jkclee123/nonogram-solver/docs/architecture.md

     - If facts changed → enqueue CrossReference for all orthogonal lines at impacted positions, for relevant colors.
   - For CrossReference:
     - Filter combos by facts for `color`.
-    - If combos changed → enqueue Overlap for `lineID,color`.
+    - If combos changed → immediately perform Overlap for `lineID,color` (no queueing).
 - Convergence
   - Continue until queue drains and no changes.
   - Solver returns when stable or solved; add a guard (max iterations) for safety.